Our motivation and inspiration

 The Foundation’s focus areas include First Nations mental health, entrepreneurship and education as well as positive employment opportunities for First Nations Australians.

-By eliminating the very real financial barrier for First Nations students to study, Dr Westerman’s scholarship program aims to facilitate the training of more First Nations psychologists skilled in Indigenous-specific mental health, suicide prevention and intervention programs, ultimately taking their experience back to the most disadvantaged, high-risk communities to facilitate real change.
+To address this desperate need, the Pauline E. McLeod Foundation is currently funding seven psychology scholarships for First Nations students through the Westerman Jilya Institute for Indigenous Mental Health.
+These scholarships help with study, living and transport costs, affording vital financial assistance to students who are studying an undergraduate or postgraduate degree.
+By eliminating the very real financial barrier to study, these scholarships help to facilitate the training of more First Nations psychologists skilled in Indigenous specific mental health, suicide prevention and intervention programs, ultimately taking their experience back to the most disadvantaged, high-risk communities to facilitate real change.

 Westerman Jilya Institute logo